 Wisconsin is home to big cities, stunning waterfalls, forests, and miles of beaches.
 It has a rich history of immigrants who led to a blend of traditions, creating a unique Wisconsin culture.

 While Wisconsin has a beer-making tradition, it also excels at making dairy products.
-The residents call themselves “cheeseheads” and wear artificial wedges of cheese on their heads during Green Bay Packer football games.
+The residents call themselves “cheeseheads” and wear artificial wedges of cheese on their heads during Green Bay Packers football games.

-Bay Shore Inn is a historic building and one of the best hotels to book a stay that offers suites facing Sturgeon Bay.
-The property lies at a beautiful location, and you can go out to explore Door County which is known for its endless shoreline.
+Bay Shore Inn is a historic building and one of the best hotels to book a stay in that offers suites facing Sturgeon Bay.
+The property lies in a beautiful location, and you can go out to explore Door County which is known for its endless shoreline.

 Here you have plenty of accommodation options from cozy rooms to luxurious apartments and gold villas, to fit all needs and budgets.